ubc-library-rc/dataverse_utils/docs/index.md

 Other methods of installing Python packages can be found at <https://packaging.python.org/tutorials/installing-packages/>.

-If you have [mkdocs](https://www.mkdocs.org) installed, you can view the documentation in a web browser by running mkdocs from the top level directory of the library by running `mkdocs serve`.
+If you have [mkdocs](https://www.mkdocs.org) installed, you can view the documentation in a web browser by running mkdocs from the top level directory of the  *Github repo* by running `mkdocs serve`.

 ## The components